Prof.dr. H.P. de Roest

 Ecclesial practices.
 Journal of ecclesiology and ethnography (publ. by Brill)

 Pete Ward contributed a lot to the final proposal.
 After extensive reviews and positive assessments, March 2013 the Board of Brill decided to publish the journal.
 November 2013 Ecclesial Practices, Journal of Ecclesiology and Ethnography was launched at the American Academy of Religion in Baltimore.
-Pete and I were very, very happy!
 Since 2014, the Journal is flourishing!
-Chris Scharen (Auburn Seminary) is book review editor.
+Rein Brouwer and Malan Nel are book review editors.
 Currently, Paul Fiddes (Oxford University) is deputy-editor.
 There are two issues each year, that include articles and book reviews.
-Please ask your university or college library to subscribe!
+Please ask your university, seminary or college library to subscribe!